 In order for this to work you'll need to have a Mac built in mid-2011 or later, running OS X Mountain Lion or newer.

-Remember, you'll need an Apple TV (or AirPlay compatible speaker) connected to the same network as your Mac for this to work.
+Remember, you'll need an Apple TV or AirPlay-compatible speaker connected to the same network as your Mac for this to work.

-To change the audio output back to your Mac's internal speakers, you can either Option-click on the speaker icon again and select internal speakers, or you can go back into System Preferences and change it there.
+To change the audio output back to your Mac's internal speakers, you can either Option-click on the speaker icon again and select internal speakers, or go back into System Preferences and change it there.